Brian Lenihan Snr: Political return

 Lenihan also dramatically lost his Roscommon–Leitrim seat.
 He once again became a Senator, becoming his party's leader in the upper house.
 In 1973, he was appointed a member of the second delegation from the Oireachtas to the European Parliament.

 He moved his political base from rural Roscommon to Dublin West, where he was elected as a TD at the 1977 general election, which saw a landslide victory for Fianna Fáil.
 Jack Lynch appointed him Minister for Forestry and Fisheries.

 At Lynch's retirement in 1979, Fianna Fáil saw a leadership battle between Charles Haughey (the radical republican candidate) and George Colley (the party establishment candidate and mild republican).
 Lenihan dismissed the choice as being between a "knave and a fool".
 He also described himself as being the "x in Oxo".
 (Note: Oxo is a well-known brand of stock cube.)
 He was believed to have backed Colley.
 Years later he claimed he had actually supported Haughey, but not everyone accepted this assertion.

 Haughey, seeking to weaken the faction supporting Colley, appointed Lenihan as Minister for Foreign Affairs, a post he held until Fianna Fáil lost power in 1981.
 His period in Foreign Affairs was overshadowed by a comment made after an Anglo-Irish summit between Haughey and British Prime Minister Margaret Thatcher, when he spoke of Britain and Ireland being able to bring about Irish unity within ten years, a comment which infuriated the British and Northern Ireland unionists and which undid much of the goodwill achieved by the summit.
 His comments, at a time of major problems within Northern Ireland, with the Provisional IRA and Irish National Liberation Army campaigns in full swing along with Ulster Defence Association and other loyalists conducting reprisals were widely criticised in the Irish media as insensitive, especially as Irish unity had not even been on the agenda of the summit.
 One newspaper columnist commented simply "there goes Brian, pointlessly talking himself into trouble again".
 In 1982, when Fianna Fáil regained power for what would prove only ten months, Lenihan was appointed Minister for Agriculture, the announcement in the Dáil being greeted by a sustained round of laughter on the opposition benches.

 Anglo-Irish Agreement opposition

 In opposition, Lenihan and Haughey attracted some international criticism when, against the advice of senior Irish-American politicians Senator Edward Kennedy and Speaker Tip O'Neill, they campaigned against the Anglo-Irish Agreement, which the government of Taoiseach Garret FitzGerald had signed with the British government of Prime Minister Margaret Thatcher.
-The agreement gave Ireland an advisory role in the governance of Northern Ireland.
-In 1987, Fianna Fáil returned to power and Lenihan was for the third and final time appointed Minister for Foreign Affairs, with the additional post of Tánaiste (deputy prime minister).
-In power Haughey and Lenihan reversed their opposition to the Anglo-Irish Agreement, Lenihan attending meetings of the Anglo-Irish Conference which the Ireland's Foreign Minister and the British Secretary of State for Northern Ireland co-chaired.
+The agreement gave the Republic of Ireland an advisory role in the governance of Northern Ireland.
+In 1987, Fianna Fáil returned to power and Lenihan was for the third and final time appointed Minister for Foreign Affairs, with the additional post of Tánaiste.
+In power Haughey and Lenihan reversed their opposition to the Anglo-Irish Agreement, Lenihan attending meetings of the Anglo-Irish Conference which the Republic of Ireland's Foreign Minister and the British Secretary of State for Northern Ireland co-chaired.